 Let me ask you this.

-Do you agree with me that Comey knows that his reputation has now been sullied to such a degree that he had to do this because of all the the drip drip drip of wiki?
+Do you agree with me that Comey knows that his reputation has now been sullied to such a degree that he had to do this because of all the drip, drip, drip of Wiki?

-That maybe I don't want to try to cycle in like, but that may be the case because look, you you we do know this.
+That may be, I don't want to try to psychoanalyze, but that may be the case because, look, we do know this.

-Two months after that, that you were just playing his announcement where he goes through all these bad things that happen and then says we're not gonna prosecute.
+Two months after that, you were just playing his announcement where he goes through all these bad things that happened and then says we're not going to prosecute.

 Two months after that, he had to send a memo to every single person in the FBI re-explaining his decision from two months prior.